The Return of Imray

 Verse heading

-A hair of the Baron’s miniver Miniver is a fur used in trimming ceremonial dress.
+In these lines a ghost follows its enemy.
+It can be seen but is completely powerless.
 The ghost in the story can do a bit more: it is seen by the narrator’s servant and by the dog Tietjens, it tramps around the house, tries to open a door, and speaks in a husky whisper.
+[P.H.}

-In Life’s Handicap the verse is entitled “The Baron.”
-ORG says that these lines are based on “The Baron of St. Castine”, Part Two of “The Student’s Tale” in Tales of a Wayside Inn by Henry Wadsworth Longfellow (1807-1882).
-However, I am sceptical about whether “The Baron of St. Castine” deserves to be credited as Kipling’s inspiration.
-There’s a Baron and a castle, but no wraith and no enemy to follow; the verse form is very common – what Byron called “The fatal facility of the octo-syllabic verse.”
-[P.H.]
+Philip Holberton comments: However, I am sceptical about whether “The Baron of St. Castine” deserves to be credited as Kipling’s inspiration.
+There are a Baron and a castle, but no wraith and no enemy to follow; the verse form is very common – what Byron called “The fatal facility of the octo-syllabic verse.”

 Background